Forest-Eloghosa/your-daily-boost/TESTING.md

 ### HTML
 - Validated with [W3C Markup Validation Service](https://validator.w3.org/)
-- All pages passed after fixes
+- All main site pages including `404.html` were tested and passed the W3C HTML validation.
+- The custom 404 error page provides a user-friendly message and a link back to the home page for improved navigation.

 ![HTML Validation Error Found](assets/testing/HTML-Validator-Error-found-Mood-Page.png "Error Found on Mood Page (before fix)")